lukateg/strength-age/README.md

 // -- check if there is better retry logic when calling the AI
 // -- check if there is better way to add chunking text prompt
 // -- check if all routes are covered with the fallback and if URL security is enough
+// -- check if actions that require modals have them

 -- check why uploading calls 3 requests and is so slow /// create consistent pattern for loading skeleton, error case, and not found case